chqzeng/MODISNN/README.md

 `git clone https://github.com/chqzeng/MODISNN`
 or you can manually download this repository and unzip to a local directory

-within the `modisnn` conda environment or other similar setup, run the MODISNN in one of the following two approaches:
+within the `modisnn` conda environment or other similar setup, run the MODISNN in one of the following approaches:
 ### 1. input spectra as a table

 use [`MODISNN_spectra_csv.py`](./MODISNN_spectra_csv.py):